 - Can you save Publisher files as PDF?

 Yes, you can.
-All you need to do is to enter into the File menu and click Publish as PDF or XPS.
-Then, in the Save as type list, select either PDF or XPS.
+All you need to do is to enter into the File menu, click Publish as PDF or XPS, and follow the steps from this detailed guide.

 - Why won’t my Publisher file save as a PDF?

 When encountering this issue, consider that you are running an outdated Adobe Reader version or that the Microsoft Office installation itself needs to be repaired.

 Editor’s Note: This post was originally published in September 2019 and has been since revamped and updated in May 2020 for freshness, accuracy, and comprehensiveness.